 - Sofa bed/Futon

 The accommodations are located in the campground behind the RV park and resort.
 Often times, guests may be the only one in the campground to give them that extra special experience.
 Guests share the bathrooms and shower area on-site at the bathhouse located at the entrance of the park, and there are separate men's and women's facilities.
 There is a laundry area with two washers and two dryers.
 Glampers can grill out on the barbecue at the shared resort gazebo and picnic area, or they can play a game of horseshoes, ladder ball, or Boccie Ball during their stay.
 Firewood is available for a fee when the area is not in fire season

 - Fire pit

 Location + Surroundings

-This site is a large campground located in O'Brien, a town in the southwestern corner of the state of Oregon.
-Southern Oregon is as proud of its cheese, chocolate, wine, and general culinary scene as it is its untarnished natural landscape that provides a great source of adventure for both residents and visitors alike.
+This site is a large campground located within an RV resort in O'Brien, a town in the southwestern corner of the state of Oregon.
+Southern Oregon is as proud of its cheese, chocolate, wine, and general culinary scene, as it is its untarnished natural landscape that provides a great source of adventure for both residents and visitors alike.
 For explorers, head to Crater Lake, the deepest lake in the U.S., the Rogue River for whitewater rafting, and the Oregon Caves National Monument.
 Oenophiles should stick around the Rogue River area to visit its expanding wine region—Umpqua's wine region is another must, too.

 - Bird watching